Teradata/r-driver/README.md

 * No support yet for data encryption that is governed by central administration.
 To enable data encryption, you must specify a `true` value for the `encryptdata` connection parameter.
 * Laddered Concurrent Connect is not supported yet.
 * No support yet for Recoverable Network Protocol and Redrive.
 * Auto-commit for ANSI transaction mode is not offered yet.
-You must explicitly execute a `commit` command when using ANSI transaction mode.
+You must explicitly execute a `dbCommit` command when using ANSI transaction mode.
 * FastLoad is not available yet.
 * FastExport is not available yet.
 * Monitor partition support is not available yet.